 Seattle Times, January 7, 1933: Another Washington city was on a wooden money basis today – Blaine’s city council authorizing payment of round, wooden money to unemployed in exchange for labor on city improvements.
 The plan, originated by Albert Balch, defeated candidate for the State Legislature, was inspired by success of Tenino in redeeming about $7,000 in wooden money within a year.

-Ralph Jones and Albert Balch, fraternity brothers from Sigma Alpha Epsilon at the UW, worked together at Fisher Communications while going on to the next phase in their lives: marriage and family.
+Ralph Jones and Albert Balch, fraternity brothers from Sigma Alpha Epsilon at the University of Washington in Seattle, worked together at Fisher Communications while going on to the next phase in their lives: marriage and family.
 Balch married in July 1933.
 Probably he had met Edith at the UW, where Edith had been in a sorority and in school activities.
 After graduation she had worked as social and club secretary of the YWCA.
 Ralph Jones was married in June 1935 to a teacher whom he had met while working for a newspaper in Ellensburg.
-Albert Balch was best man at the Jones wedding in a University District, Seattle church.
+Albert Balch was best man at the Jones wedding in a church in the University District, Seattle.
 Each couple lived in an apartment in Seattle after their marriage.

 “A Seattleite to Whom ‘Busy” Signs Mean Nothing.”
 Seattle Daily Times, March 2, 1930, page 70.

 “Signatures of Noted Men Become Public Property.”
 Seattle Daily Times, April 19, 1931, page 14.

 “Pity the Postman.”
 Seattle Daily Times, December 13, 1931, page 12 (photo and caption).